 - develop a cash flow for each alternative solution of a project, convert one type of cash flow to another type of cash flow using compounding factors and Excel Financial Functions

 - compare different investment alternatives based on quantitative methods, such as present worth method, and choose the best alternative

 - calculate the economic life of an asset, and make proper decisions on replacing an asset

 - calculate depreciation, taxes, inflation and evaluate their effects on engineering decisions

 - recognize the uncertainty inherent in decision making and assess how sensitive the results are to variations in different parameters

-There will be two tests and a final examination (open book) based on materials presented in the course, including the readings and class discussions.
+There will be a midterm and a final examination based on materials presented in the course, including the readings and class discussions.
 To pass the course, students need to pass the final exam, in case they fail the final exam, their course mark will be the same as their final exam mark.
 All the lecture notes are available for downloading from the Online Courses on the Faculty of Forestry Website (note that attachments to the notes are not available for downloading) http://wood440.forestry.ubc.ca.
 This will save you most of the note taking, but will require that you actively participate in the classroom dialogue and activities.
-We will have several industry guest speakers during the term.

 In order to succeed in this course, students need to be actively engaged in class discussions and activities, and facilitate the learning of others.
 Class attendance is mandatory.

 Every week a set of problems will be handed out in the lab and students have to submit their solutions by the end of the lab.
 In case an assignment requires more time than the lab session, appropriate time will be given to students.
-Students will work in groups (group of two) and each week students have to work with a different partner.
+Students will work in pairs and each week students have to work with a different partner.

 Three cases will be handed out during the term.
-Students will work in groups of two, analyze the cases, solve them using the methods learned in this course, prepare a memo, and submit their solution and memo before the specified deadline.
+Students will work in pairs, analyze the cases, solve them using the methods learned in this course, prepare a memo, and submit their solution and memo before the specified deadline.